 Botany in 8 Lessons is available in 2 formats – paperback or digital download – by visiting The Basement Workshop Store website.

-~ Written by Susan.
+~ Originally published February 2016, written by Susan.
 As a veteran educator, Susan is always looking for new ways to bring learning to life for her family.
 Her family’s favorite subjects to study together are history, geography, and literature.
-Susan shares her family’s educational adventures at Education Possible.